What are the biggest MISTAKES people make when preparing their home for a whole-house audio system?

 MISTAKE: Not providing easy access to, and/or enough space behind, the central equipment.

 • You need to easily be able to get to the cables that connect into the back of the components.
+Plan ahead to have direct access to the back of your equipment, or leave enough space and enough slack in your cables to be able to turn your equipment around 180 degrees.

 • Connection options, especially between the central whole-house audio controller and multi-channel amplifier(s), allow for many unique configurations.
 You may not connect everything in the best way the first time.
 Assume you will need to make changes as your system grows and your requirements evolve.